-2.4.
-Trade 33
+offer: the offer the other party made

-''' quantity: quantity to accept.
-If not given all is accepted epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
+quantity: quantity to accept.
+If not given all is accepted

+epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
 You can increase the floating point tolerance.
+See troubleshooting - floating point problems

+Return: Returns a dictionary with the good's quantity and the amount paid.

+'''

+buy (receiver, good, quantity, price, currency='money', epsilon=1e-11) commits to sell the quantity of good at price

+'''

+The goods are not in haves or self.count().
+When the offer is rejected it is automatically re-credited.
+When the offer is accepted the money amount is credited. (partial acceptance accordingly)

-See troubleshooting - floating point problems Return: Returns a dictionary with the good's quantity and the amount paid. buy (receiver, good, quantity, price, currency='money', epsilon=1e-11) Sends a offer to buy a particular good to somebody.
-The money promised is reserved. (self.free(currency), shows the not yet reserved goods) Args: receiver: The name of the receiving agent a tuple (group, id). e.G. ('firm', 15) 'good': name of the good quantity: maximum units disposed to buy at this price price: price per unit currency: is the currency of this transaction (defaults to 'money') epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
+receiver: The name of the receiving agent a tuple (group, id). e.G. ('firm', 15)

+'good': name of the good

+quantity: maximum units disposed to buy at this price

+price: price per unit

+currency: is the currency of this transaction (defaults to 'money')

+epsilon (optional): if you have floating point errors, a quantity or prices is a fraction of number to high or low.
 You can increase the floating point tolerance.
+See troubleshooting - floating point problems get\buy\offers (good, sorted=True, descending=False, shuffled=True)

+get\buy\offers\all(descending=False, sorted=True)

-See troubleshooting - floating point problems get buy offers (good, sorted=True, descending=False, shuffled=True) get_buy_offers_all (descending=False, sorted=True) get_offers (good, sorted=True, descending=False, shuffled=True) returns all offers of the 'good' ordered by price.
+get\offers (good, sorted=True, descending=False, shuffled=True) returns all offers of the 'good' ordered by price.

 Offers that are not accepted in the same subround (def block) are automatically rejected.
-However you can also manually reject. peek_offers can be used to look at the offers without them being rejected automatically Args: good: the good which should be retrieved sorted(bool, default=True): Whether offers are sorted by price.
-Faster if False. '''
+However you can also manually reject.

+peek\offers can be used to look at the offers without them being rejected automatically good: the good which should be retrieved sorted(bool, default=True): Whether offers are sorted by price.
+Faster if False.

+descending(bool, default=False): False for descending True for ascending by price shuffled(bool, default=True): whether the order of messages is randomized or correlated with the ID of the agent.
+Setting this to False speeds up the simulation considerably, but introduces a bias.